se348/RAKT-TAKEHOME-ASSIGNMENT/README.md

 This is a platform that helps individuals at a specific location looks for food trucks nearby.
 There are 3 ways to get to access n nearest food trucks.
 It has been tested with food trucks in San Francisco, US.

 ## Installation
-The firsrt step is to clone the git repository
+The first step is to clone the git repository
 ```
 git clone https://github.com/se348/RAKT-TAKEHOME-ASSIGNMENT.git
 ```